Night Patrol: Critical response

 Vincent Canby of The New York Times wrote a positive review, stating, "Though the humor is strictly for the stag-party crowd, which isn't discriminating, the performances have a good, low-burlesque style to them".

-A review from TV Guide said in a negative review, "This police comedy does the impossible: It makes POLICE ACADEMY (1984) look like a piece of sophisticated humor".
+A review from TV Guide offered a negative assessment, noting: "This police comedy does the impossible: It makes Police Academy (1984) look like a piece of sophisticated humor".
 Richard Christiansen of the Chicago Tribune also gave a negative review: "Night Patrol appears to have been made by subnormal persons weaned on Blazing Saddles, Animal House and Police Academy".